-The flared end sections (FES) #1 & #3 are designed with a 12-inch pipe discharging to the proposed Infiltration/Detention Basin at 2.30 cfs for the 100-Year Design Storm Event.
+The flared end section (FES) #1 is designed with a 12-inch pipe discharging to the proposed Infiltration/Detention Basin at 2.30 cfs for the 100-Year Design Storm Event.
 The following method was used to determine the required length, width, and median stone size for the riprap lined apron at the end of the pipe.